netflam/netflam/README.md

 Ourselves we invent, create and develop this service/platform, tools and libraries, adapting to our own ideas.

-People who contribute to [netflam's projects](https://github.com/netflam) will be added after a certain time to the our [team](https://github.com/orgs/netflam/people).
+People who contribute to [netflam's projects](https://github.com/netflam) will be added after a certain time to our [team](https://github.com/orgs/netflam/people).

-Then you will become real netflammer, not only user.
+Then you become real netflammer, not only user.

 Together we create a wonderful open community!